asciamanna/asciamanna.github.io/_drafts/an-agile-adoption-conversation.md

 Are you getting stakeholder feedback in your sprint review that influences your backlog and upcoming sprint?

-__*No, our management and organizational leadership comes and watches to see our progress but we don't get much feedback.
+__*No, our management and organizational leadership attend the meeting to see our progress but we don't get much feedback.
 They're most interested in when we'll be done.
 So that's the question that gets asked at every review.*__

-How does your team estimate?
+How does your team estimate their work?

 __*Our estimates are used to see if we will meet the deadline set by the organization.
 Management has said it's important that all of our teams estimate the same way since they are so interested in our velocity.
 They want it to be as similar as possible across teams.
 It helps them break projects up into smaller pieces and scatter them across the teams.
 We do a lot of high-level estimates for our large projects in addition to sprint estimates.*__